sergiodxa/remix-auth/README.md

 import { Strategy } from "remix-auth/strategy";

 export namespace MyStrategy {
 	export interface ConstructorOptions {
 		// The values you will pass to the constructor
 	}

 	export interface VerifyOptions {
-    // The values you will pass to the verify function }
+		// The values you will pass to the verify function
 	}
+}

 export class MyStrategy<User> extends Strategy<User, MyStrategy.VerifyOptions> {
 	name = "my-strategy";

 	constructor(
 		protected options: MyStrategy.ConstructorOptions,
-    verify: Strategy.VerifyFunction<User, MyStrategy.VerifyOptions>
+		verify: Strategy.VerifyFunction<User, MyStrategy.VerifyOptions>,
 	) {
 		super(verify);
 	}

 	async authenticate(request: Request): Promise<User> {
 		// Your logic here, you can use `this.options` to get constructor options }
 }
 ```